A-Crow-Nowhere/MalariAPI/README.md

 mapi
 ```

-Build any additional Conda environments as needed with MAPI’s environment tools.

 ## Installation Complete
 You now have a fully functional local and HPC installation of MalariAPI.
 Refer to the Contributing section for details on module and pipeline development.